-You do not need to maintain the base navigation's global Grades page or manage settings for it.
+You don't need to maintain the base navigation's global Grades page or manage settings for it.
 The system populates the page with information from all courses that users are enrolled in.
-Users do not have access to any settings for the global Grades page.
+Users don't have access to any settings for the global Grades page.

 In the Original Course View, instructors complete their grading tasks in the original Grade Center interface.
-Students view their grades on the original My Grades page.
+Students view their grades on the Original Course View's My Grades page.

 More on how instructors access and use grading.
 Use your browser's back function to return here.

 In the Ultra Course View, students and instructors can access course grades on the navigation bar.
-They select the paper and pencil icon to access all the coursework that is specific to the course they are in.
+They select the paper and pencil icon to access all the coursework that's specific to the course they're in.

-In the Original Course View, instructors access the Grade Center on the Control Panel.
+In the Original Course View, instructors access the Grade Center from the Control Panel.

-You can change the default grade settings at any time.
+You can change the default grade settings whenever you want.
 These changes apply to new courses created after the change.
-Existing courses do not update their settings when you change the default settings.
+Existing courses don't update their settings when you change the default settings.

-While the Grades page in the base navigation does not require you to select settings, you can still make some configurations from the Admin Panel.
+While the Grades page in the base navigation doesn't require you to select settings, you can still make some configurations from the Admin Panel.

 For the Original Course View only, you can allow students to access tests and surveys only on computers you specify.
 Students must use computers with IP addresses in the allowed range.